-A new name in dehumidifiers in the USA but a very well established brand in Britain and Europe Meaco have introduced a range of domestic desiccant dehumidifiers for winter 2018.
+A new name in dehumidifiers in the USA but a very well established brand in Britain and Europe, Meaco has introduced a range of domestic desiccant dehumidifiers for winter 2018.

-Established in England in 1991 Meaco has a long history of producing award-winning dehumidifiers that offer something a little bit different, so how do their desiccant dehumidifiers stack up?
+Established in England in 1991, Meaco has a long history of producing award-winning dehumidifiers that offer something slightly different, so how do their desiccant dehumidifiers stack up?

 Meaco DD8L Zambezi Desiccant Dehumidifier

-This interesting dehumidifier is top of the current Meaco offering in the USA and the first thing you notice as you unpack it is how much lighter it is than a compressor dehumidifier.
-At under 20lbs and with the center top handle it is easy to move about.
+This interesting dehumidifier is on top of the current Meaco offering in the USA.
+The first thing you notice as you unpack it is how much lighter it is than a compressor dehumidifier.
+At under 20lbs and with the center top handle, it is easy to move about.

-Once you plug it in and it starts to run you notice the other big difference which is at 40dB just how much quieter it is than a compressor dehumidifier.
-For anyone who has experienced the continuous compressor hum of a 50-pint dehumidifier just having a much gentler fan noise will come as a welcome relief.
+Once you plug it in and start to run, you notice the other big difference at 40dB, just how much quieter it is than a compressor dehumidifier.
+For anyone who has experienced the continuous compressor hum of a 50-pint dehumidifier, just having a much gentler fan noise will come as a welcome relief.

-The reduced weight and noise are because this dehumidifier does not have a compressor or any coiling coils, the removes a lot of weight and the noise reduction comes from not having the compressor rumbling away.
+The reduced weight and noise are because this dehumidifier does not have a compressor or any coiling coils.
+This removes a lot of weight, and the noise reduction comes from not having the compressor rumbling away.

-What is the point in a 17-pint dehumidifier?
+What is the point of a 17-pint dehumidifier?

 In America, we are used to our dehumidifiers being at least 50 pints in size, with 70-pint dehumidifiers being the most popular, so what is the point in a 17-pint dehumidifier?

-Well, those 50 or 70-pint dehumidifiers only remove that amount of water when the conditions are perfect for them and very hot and humid, but as the temperature and relative humidity fall then so does the amount of water that they can extract out of the air.
+Those 50 or 70-pint dehumidifiers only remove that amount of water when the conditions are perfect for them and very hot and humid.
+As the temperature and relative humidity fall, so does the amount of water they can extract out of the air.

 With a desiccant dehumidifier, the amount extracted hardly changes at all as the conditions change, so while a compressor definitely makes more sense during the hot and humid Floridian summer, it makes less sense in more temperate States when the temperatures are cooler.